Sitefinity/mvc-samples/AuthorWidget/readme.md

 [here](http://docs.sitefinity.com/feather-add-predefined-styles).
 Following the Feather convention, we name our custom designer markup DesignerView.Simple.cshtml and place it in MVC\\Views\\Author folder.
-The designer markup is [here](AuthorWidget/MVC/Views/Author/DesignerView.Simple.cshtml).
+The designer view markup is [here](AuthorWidget/MVC/Views/Author/DesignerView.Simple.cshtml).

 Now we need to add our json file.
 It is used to specify the priority of the designer view and its dependencies.
 Following the Feather convention we name our custom designer json file DesignerView.Simple.json and place it in MVC\\Views\\Author folder.
 It includes the priority (1 – meaning that this will be the default designer view – the highest priority) and the used components - "sf-image-field", "sf-page-selector", "sf-expander" and "sf-style-dropdown".
-The json content is [here](AuthorWidget/MVC/Views/Author/DesignerView.Simple.json).
+The designer json content is [here](AuthorWidget/MVC/Views/Author/DesignerView.Simple.json).

 Finally, as we mentioned in the beginning we need to plugin to the existing Angular application.
 In few words - we need to define our